LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 ## CRUD Actions

 Now, let's move on to the main feature.
 First, let's show the new item `Administrators` in the navigation, which will be visible only for users with the role of `Company Owner`.

+**Notice**: I know it sounds a bit confusing: internally we call those people "Company Owners" role but for them visually a better understandable word is "Administrators".

-Again, for now, I will just add a simple `@if` to check for the `role_id`.
-Let's add this new menu item under the companies.
+Let's add this new menu item after the menu "Companies".
+For permission check, I will just add a simple `@if` to check for the `role_id`.

 **resources/views/layouts/navigation.blade.php**:
 ```blade